hbai98/Dynamic-Network-Algorithm/README.md

 nohup mvn clean test -Dtest=Algorithms.Graph.HGA.HGARunSpec#<test> &
 ```

-< test > can be any junit test class method, for example:
+< test > can be any junit test class method, for example, < test > can be run_yeast like example below:

 ```java
  @Test